SMU DataArts - Cultural Data Profile

 Building a Coalition for Relief Funding Advocacy in Houston, Texas

-Houston Mayor's Office of Cultural Affairs allocates $5M to support day-to-day business expenses, including staff salaries for nonprofit arts and cultural organization throughout the city.
+Houston Mayor's Office of Cultural Affairs allocates $5M to support day-to-day business expenses, including staff salaries for nonprofit arts and cultural organizations throughout the city.

 Read the Article